drobilla/exess/doc/description.rst

 Canonical Writing
 =================

-Since values are always written in canonical form, strings can be converted to canonical form by first reading, then writing again.
+Since values are usually written in canonical form, strings can be converted to canonical form by first reading, then writing again.
 If the parsed value itself isn't required, then :func:`exess_write_canonical` can be used to do this more efficiently.